Browse Submitted Names

 Iana f Ukrainian

-Variant transcription of Яна (see Yana)
+Variant transcription of Яна (see Yana).

 Iang f Chin

-Means "innocent; pure; graceful" in Chin.
+Means "charm, beauty" in Hakha Chin.

 Iani f Basque